Looking After Your Tattoo

 With the right care, your tattoo will look amazing for years to come.

-Explicit Balm
+Explicit Ink Aftercare Balm

 Here at Explicit Ink Tattoo Studio, we make our very own, in-house, high quality, all natural, vegan friendly, tattoo aftercare salve!